FuelLabs/sway-libs/libs/strings/string/SPECIFICATION.md

 Joins two `String` instances into a single larger `String`.

-**NOTE** This function is temporarily unavailable until https://github.com/FuelLabs/sway/issues/4158 is resolved.

 ### `as_vec()`

 Convert the `String` struct to a `Vec` of `u8` bytes.